This author has experience raising money for schools and knows how to put the "fun" in "fundraiser."

-- Contact local food shops or restaurants who sale food items that are easy to transport, some suggestions are: sandwiches (Subway, Jersey Mike's or similar chains offer reduced costs for their sandwiches to schools), cupcakes; cookies;ice cream, smoothies--all foods easy to transport and sell.
+- Contact local food shops or restaurants who sale food items that are easy to transport, some suggestions are: sandwiches (Subway, Jersey Mike's or similar chains offer reduced costs for their sandwiches to schools), cupcakes; cookies; ice cream, smoothies--all foods easy to transport and sell.

 As we did with our ice cream shop in the example above, successful selling of food or dessert items is to have the actual business on-site at the school.
 Sales are higher for your fundraiser when the actual business has a booth on your school's campus.
-Starbuck's has many kiosks on college campuses, as does Jamba Juice and they are very successful.
+Starbucks has many kiosks on college campuses, as does Jamba Juice and they are very successful.

-Having partnered with a food business who can sell on campus will attract more sales for a profitable fundraiser.
+Having partnered with a food business that can sell on campus will attract more sales for a profitable fundraiser.
 Most fast food and dessert places have experience selling at fairs or carnivals.
 Many have, as our ice cream shop did, colorful canopies with their store's name on them or banners which help bring attention to their being on campus.
-You need to convince the business the value of them being on campus and the marketing opportunities, as we found like mentioned above.
+You need to convince the business of the value of them being on campus and the marketing opportunities, as we found like mentioned above.

 The shop or restaurant can offer coupons to students to come to their actual store.
 You might even get the store owner to agree that for each coupon redeemed, they donate a small percentage to your group, this way you have two fundraisers for your organization.

 Note: Be sure to check with the school regarding any food items that are not allowed to be sold on campus.
 Many schools have adopted a strict nutritional guideline and many items high in sugar or fat are not allowed on campus.
 However, private schools did not have this same regulation in our experience.